programmfabrik/easydb-documentation/en/webfrontend/datamanagement/lists/jsonimport/jsonimport.md

 The importer can be configured using a ".json" file with configuration.

+## Frontend form

+Fields:
+- URL manifest.json: (Optional) This is a URL to get the manifest.json by clicking 'Load' button next to the input.
+- Source: (Optional) Name of the source instance.
+- Payloads base URI: (Optional) Base URI for all the payloads in the list.
+It will be prepended to each payload.
+- EAS Type: Depending on the option, the file will be processed in a different way.
+    - Direct: The file will be downloaded and then uploaded by using /eas/put.
+    - URL (remote PUT): The file is not downloaded, and /eas/rput is invoked directly using the file url.
+Therefore the server will download and upload the file. (this option should be the fastest)
+    - FYLR.
+Proxy: This option is almost the same as 'Direct'.
+The difference is that the URL will use the FYLR.
+Proxy configured in the base config.
+- EAS replace url: (Optional) The location for each file URL will be replaced by the value configured here.
+- Payload list
+    - Enabled: Checkbox to enable or skip the payload
+    - Status: Current status of the payload.
+Pending/Success/Error
+    - URL: The url of the payload
+    - Actions
+        - Open the payload in a new tab.

+Buttons:
+- Start: It starts the import of all the enabled payloads.
+- Rollback: - Rollback: It makes a rollback of the imported data.
+The rollback data will be lost if the JSON Importer modal is closed.
+- Logs

 ## Server Lookups for IDs

 When objects and basetypes are imported, they are not saved in the database yet and have no ID yet.
 To link to objects and basetypes in the migration payloads, instead of using IDs lookups for these IDs can be defined.
 In the server, these lookup keywords are used to replace the lookup object with the correct ID of the object.